Horrible Histories (2009 TV series): Ratings

+Awards and nominations

-Awards and nominationsHorrible Histories received numerous domestic and international awards and nominations, including several BAFTA Children's Awards, two British Comedy Awards and a Rose d'Or Award for Best Children's Programme.
-It is the first children's programme to win a British Comedy Award and four successive children's BAFTAs, for Best Comedy.
-In 2013 the show was also named in a Radio Times poll of all-time greatest British children's TV series, and was cited at No. 8 in a similar Top 50 list presented later the same year by Channel Five.
+Awards and nominations for Horrible Histories include several BAFTA Children's Awards, two British Comedy Awards and a Rose d'Or Award for Best Children's Programme.
+It is the first children's programme to win a British Comedy Award and four successive children's BAFTAs for Best Comedy.
+In 2013 the show was also named in a Radio Times poll of all-time greatest British children's TV series, and was ranked at No. 8 in a similar Top 50 list presented later the same year by Channel Five.

 DVD and online releases

 All five series of the original show, plus the "Scary (Halloween) Special", "Ridiculous Romance" & the "Frightful First World War Special" and "Horrible Christmas" have been released on Region 2 DVD by 2entertain for the BBC, both individually and as boxed sets.
+"Horrible Histories' Big Prom Party" & the "Sport Special" have yet to receive a home video release.

 Each series, as well as the "Scary Special" and "Sport Special", are also available for download from the UK iTunes store.
 As of February 2014, all episodes from Series 1–3 were available for download to American audiences on Amazon.com "Instant Video" service.

 Spin-offs

 In 2011, a spinoff game show, Horrible Histories: Gory Games, was launched on CBBC.
-Likewise coproduced by Lion TV and Citrus, the show is co-hosted by Dave Lamb with puppet Rattus Rattus and includes cameos from many of the parent show's cast.
+Likewise coproduced by Lion TV and Citrus, the show was co-hosted by Dave Lamb with puppet Rattus Rattus and includes cameos from many of the parent show's cast.
 As of 2013, the show had aired three full series.
-For summer 2011, the show was repackaged for adult Sunday-night audiences as Horrible Histories with Stephen Fry, a six-part "best of" compilation for main channel BBC One.
-The show featured a selection of sketches and songs from the first two series as chosen by the producers of the parent show, with Fry replacing the puppet rat as presenter.
+For summer 2011, the show was repackaged for adult Sunday-night audiences as Horrible Histories with Stephen Fry, a six-part "best of" compilation for BBC One.
+The show featured a selection of sketches and songs from the first two series chosen by the producers of the parent show, with Fry replacing the puppet rat as presenter.

 2015 revival and specials

-In 2015, the series returned with a new cast in a revised format.
+In 2015, the series returned with a new cast in a revised format, starring Jalaal Hartley, Tom Stourton and Jessica Ransom.
 Episodes centred around the life of one prominent historical figure played by an established comedy actor.
-It was in 2016 that a seventh series began with just three specials before the full series in 2017.
+In 2016 a seventh series began with just three specials before the full season in 2017.
 The three specials marked anniversaries through the year: 400 years since Shakespeare died, the BBCs 'Love to Read' campaign and 350 years since the Great Fire of London.
-There was a slight change in cast where the main stars Jalaal Hartley, Tom Stourton and Jessica Ransom continued with new members.
-This was the first series where none of the main original cast were present.